A clear vision for responsible governance

 Audit and Risk Committee

-Tasked with ensuring strong enterprise risk management practices, this committee works closely with the Board of Directors.
+Tasked with ensuring strong enterprise risk management practices, this committee works closely with the full Board of Directors.
 They review the company’s risk-management program annually and set the plan for the year ahead.
 Regular quarterly updates provide insights into the program’s progress and evolving risks.

 Cybersecurity and Technology Committee